roytang/blog/content/quotes/sig.md

 ---

-"[Walking through the Okinawa airport, Daniel and Miyagi find a poster advertising Sato&#x27;s karate school.
+"[Walking through the Okinawa airport, Daniel and Miyagi find a poster advertising Sato's karate school.
 The poster shows Sato breaking a log with his bare hands]

 Daniel: You think you could break a log like that?

-Miyagi: Don&#x27;t know.
+Miyagi: Don't know.
 Never been attacked by a tree. "

   -- Karate Kid II

 ---

-When I see you, I think of all that we&#x27;ve become
+When I see you, I think of all that we've become

-And I&#x27;m blinded, like I&#x27;m staring at the sun
+And I'm blinded, like I'm staring at the sun

 ---